 Firewalls

 An agency must protect the HMIS and client data from malicious intrusion behind a secure and up-to-date firewall.
 Each individual device does not need its own firewall if there is a firewall between that device and any systems, including the Internet and other computer networks, located outside of the organization.
 For example, a device that accesses the Internet through a modem, Wi-Fi or cellular data network would need its own firewall.
-A device that accesses the Internet through a central server would not need a firewall if the server has a firewall.
+A device that accesses the Internet through a central server will not need a firewall if the server has a firewall.
 Firewalls are commonly included with all new operating systems.

 Physical Access